 Apartment Living Room Tables

 Use a small coffee table in the center of your cozy living room set to hold magazines, scented candles and tiny houseplants.
-You can also use it as a dining table if you like to enjoy snacks and meals in front of the TV.
+You can also use it as a table for enjoying snacks and meals in front of the TV.
 Place lamps and drink coasters on coordinating end tables beside the sofa.
 Or, use a small, narrow console table with shelves and drawers to hold pens, notepads and figurines.

 Apartment Storage Ideas

 Chic and functional, small-space storage furnishings are some of the most important things to buy for new apartments.
 Practical hall trees keep jackets, handbags and shoes close to the front door, while small bookshelves display your favorite novels and trinkets.
-Stow board games and storage bins in a small accent cabinet and keep comfy throw blankets in a storage bench or ottoman.
+Stow board games in a small accent cabinet and keep other items in a storage bench or ottoman.

 If you're looking to organize your entire living room with a single piece of furniture, consider a TV console with storage.
 Along with holding your television and gaming systems, many of these stands have bookshelves, cabinets and drawers for DVDs, controllers and other accents.
 Small, corner consoles are also perfect space-savers for a tiny layout.

 While your apartment windows may offer plenty of natural light, additional fixtures provide extra illumination when you need it.
 A small chandelier is a softer alternative to harsh overhead ceiling lights in many apartments.
-To give your living room an ambient glow for stay-at-home dates and dinner parties, tuck a slim floor lamp into a corner or behind an accent chair.
+To give your living room an ambient glow for stay-at-home dates and dinner parties, tuck a slim floor lamp into a corner.

 Smaller light fixtures are a practical addition to your small apartment office or hobby corner.
 Use an LED desk lamp for task lighting on your small work table.
 Or, frame your reading nook recliner with a set of table lamps or wall-mounted sconces.
 You can also use twinkling string lights and color-changing bulbs to set the mood for other fun activities.